home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 ## Autodiscovery

 The first time autodiscovery runs, the duration may require up to 60 seconds per device.
 Subsequent startups will occur much quicker using cached device information.
 If a device is not recognized during autodiscovery, trigger the device, such as toggling a button, to force the device to send a message to the modem.
 The device will then be discovered.
 You may need to trigger the device a few times.
-If for any reason this approach does not work, you can add the device to a **device override** in configuration options from the integrations page inside the configuration panel.

-In order for a device to be discovered, it must be linked to the INSTEON Modem as either a responder or a controller.

 ## Adding Devices to the INSTEON Integration